Geoffrey Field Junior School

 Good A Level results

 We are looking for trainees with a passion for teaching and learning.
 We are looking for a willingness to learn alongside pupils and colleagues and a desire to be the best teacher that they can be.
+Trainees need to be highly motivated, organised and willing to reflect on their strengths as well as things that they would like to develop.

 About the training provider